jiangjin/go-cache/README.md

 items map to serialize, and `NewFrom()` to create a cache from a deserialized one) to recover from downtime quickly.
 (See the docs for `NewFrom()` for caveats.)

+### Updates

+add the limitation of max capacity on the total memory consumption.

+- first version: If the cache is full, stop to set the new key.

+- second version: If the cache is full, run some replacement algorithm.

 ### Installation

 `go get github.com/pmylund/go-cache`